Be Prepared for the Moment of Adversity

 That courage and fortitude is one of the many benefits of being an accomplished real estate investor, but nothing and no one is ever truly invincible in the face of adversity, upset, or distress.

-You see, adversity is the dominant force that holds the power to reshape our view of things, and our financial and personal well-being.
-The path to financial preparedness is riddled with adversity, and has become more and more formidable.
+You see, adversity is the dominant force that holds the power to reshape our view of things and our financial and personal well-being.
+Physical well-being (health-wise) can be acquired by following a balanced diet and taking remedies like these Joy Organics products if need be.
+However, the path to financial preparedness is riddled with adversity and has become more and more formidable.
 Fortunes are made but quickly lost.

 Financial preparedness is not merely having a grounding in financial knowledge and wealth dynamics.
 It is the state and quality of your financial affairs: Business and real estate interests organized, whole and complete.
 Critical information gathered and placed in one location, known to your business partner, life partner, and others for when the moment calls for it.
 Everyone knows where to look first to preserve and protect your life, and your business and financial affairs.